Incendo/cloud-docs/docs/core/index.md

 - **SimpleCommandExecutionCoordinator**: Performs all actions on the calling thread.
 - **AsynchronousCommandExecutionCoordinator**: Uses an executor to dispatch the parsing and execution tasks.
   You can change the default executor, and also force command parsing to take place on the calling thread.

+You may also create your own execution coordinator by implementing `CommandExecutionCoordinator`.

 ### Building a command